 - Coarsely chop the chocolate.
 In a 1-quart saucepan, heat the chocolate and water over low heat, stirring frequently, until chocolate is completely melted; remove from heat and cool.

-- On medium speed, beat 1 egg yolk at a time into the sugar mixture until mixed.
+- With a hand mixer or stand mixer on medium speed, beat 1 egg yolk at a time into the sugar mixture until mixed.
 On low speed, beat in the melted chocolate and 1 teaspoon vanilla.
 On low speed, beat in 1/2 of the flour mixture just until smooth, then beat in 1/2 of the buttermilk just until smooth.
 Repeat beating in flour mixture alternately with the buttermilk just until smooth.

 - Wash and dry mixer beaters.
 In a small bowl, beat the egg whites on high speed until beaten egg whites form stiff peaks when beaters are lifted.
 Add egg whites to the batter; to fold in, use a rubber spatula to cut down vertically through the batter, then slide the spatula across the bottom of the bowl and up the side, turning batter over.
 Rotate the bowl 1/4 turn, and repeat this down-across-up motion.
 Continue folding until batter and egg whites are blended.